-Assertions on Success States.
+3.1 Assertions on Success States

 They are similar in nature to the postconditions used in program verification.
-They can be expressed in our assertion language using the assertion schema ':- success $Pred \Rightarrow Postcond$ .'
+They can be expressed in our assertion language using the assertion schema ':- $success\ Pred \Rightarrow Postcond$.'
 It should be interpreted as "for any call of the form Pred which succeeds, on success Postcond should hold."
-For example, we can use the following assertion in order to require that the output of the procedure qsort for sorting lists be a list:
+For example, we can use the following assertion in order to require that the output of a procedure (qsort) for sorting lists be a list:

+'''

 :- success qsort(A,B) => list(B).

+'''

-Note that, in contrast to other programming paradigms, in (C)LP calls to a predicate may either succeed or fail.
-The postcondition stated in a success assertion only refers to successful executions.
+Note that, in contrast to other programming paradigms, in (C)LP, calls to a predicate may